yiskw713/pytorch_template/README.md

 * wandb
 * pre-commit (for pre-commit formatting, type check and testing)

-Please run `pip install -r requirements.txt` to install the necessary packages.
+Please run `poetry install` to install the necessary packages.

 ## Dataset